pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/event-watcher.md

 On the contrary, if you want to explicitly distinguish those, we recommend using labels.
 You can make an event definition unique by using any number of labels with arbitrary keys and values.
 Suppose you define an event with the labels `env: dev` and `appName: helloworld`:

+When you use the `.pipe/` directory, you can configure like below.
 ```yaml
 apiVersion: pipecd.dev/v1beta1
 kind: EventWatcher